 Beeminder is an anti-akrasia tool that works by turning a long-term commitment into a daily commitment.
 Read more on the Beeminder philosophy in “How To Do What You Want: Akrasia and Self-Binding.”

-I, _____, will stay on my Yellow Brick Road every day until I reach my goal or forfeit $___.
-If I’m in the wrong lane I’m risking going off the road tomorrow and losing.
+I, _____, will stay on the good side of my Bright Red Line every day until I reach my goal or forfeit $___.
 In this way my long-term goal is broken down into something I’m forced to work towards gradually every day.
 In general, I promise to abide by the spirit of this commitment and not weasel or abuse loopholes.

 Enter your own fine print in advanced settings for your goal.
 For things like “number of workouts”, define what constitutes a workout.
 For example, “30 continuous minutes with elevated heart rate” or just “have to touch the front door of the gym at least 30 minutes before it closes”.
 Whatever’s easiest and clearest cut to define.
 Obviously “touch the door of the gym” has a loophole you could drive an ice cream truck through but if your problem is not the workouts but making the time to get to the gym in the first place then it doesn’t matter — you won’t exploit the loophole.
 So pick the simplest criterion you won’t be tempted to abuse.